-On June 9, 1863, Major General Alfred Pleasonton to lead his Union cavalry corps, augmented by 3,000 infantrymen, in a two-pronged attack to “disperse and destroy” Stuart’s cavalry near Brandy Station, Virginia.
-Despite being surprised twice on the same day, Stuart’s cavalry prevailed in the largest predominantly cavalry engagement of the Civil War.
+On June 9, 1863, Major General Alfred Pleasonton led his Union cavalry corps, augmented by 3,000 infantrymen, in a two-pronged attack to “disperse and destroy” Stuart’s cavalry near Brandy Station, Virginia.
+Despite being surprised twice on the same day, Stuart’s cavalry prevailed in the most extensive predominantly cavalry engagement of the Civil War.

-Despite his many successes, Stuart’s failure to advance on Gettysburg in time to be a factor during the first day of that pivotal battle blemished his reputation.
+Despite his many successes, Stuart’s failure to advance to Gettysburg in time to be a factor during the first day of that pivotal battle blemished his reputation.
 Caught behind Union lines, Stuart could not provide Lee with vital intelligence and combat support.
 As a result, some historians have made Stuart a scapegoat for the Confederate loss at the Battle of Gettysburg (July 1-3, 1863).

 Cavalry Corps Commander

 Overlooking any shortcomings Stuart may have displayed at Gettysburg, Lee promoted him to the position of corps commander on September 9, 1863.
 When Confederate fortunes began to decline the following spring, Stuart helped to delay Ulysses S. Grant‘s advance toward Richmond during the Battle of the Wilderness (May 5–7, 1864) and the Battle of Spotsylvania Court House (May 8–21, 1864).

 On May 11, 1864, during the Battle of Yellow Tavern, Union Private John A. Huff mortally wounded Stuart with a shot from his .44 caliber revolver while retreating from Stuart’s cavalry.
 Stuart died the next day, May 12, 1864, at the age of thirty-one.
 When General Lee learned of Stuart’s death, he lamented that, “Stuart had never brought me a piece of false information,” and that “I can hardly think of him without weeping.”

 Stuart was buried at Hollywood Cemetery in Richmond, Virginia.